Hyphy

-The term hyphy (/ˈhaɪfi/ HY-fee) is Oakland slang meaning "hyperactive".
-More specifically, it is an adjective describing the hip hop music and the culture associated with the area.
-The term was first coined by Oakland rapper Keak da Sneak.
+The term hyphy (/ˈhaɪfi/ HY-fee) is an Oakland, California, slang meaning "hyperactive".
+More specifically, it is an adjective describing the hip-hop music and the culture associated with the Oakland area.
+The term was coined by rapper Keak da Sneak.

 History

 The hyphy culture emerged in the late 1990s in Oakland before rising to prominence throughout the wider Bay Area in the early 2000s.
 It is distinguished by gritty, pounding rhythms, and has been compared to crunk music.
-San Jose producer Traxamillion is largely considered the first producer to create hyphy style music, having produced songs such as Keak Da Sneak’s “Super Hyphy”, which established the term hyphy.
-An individual is said to "get hyphy" when they dance in an overstated, fast-paced and ridiculous manner, or if they get overloud with other people.
+San Jose producer Traxamillion is largely considered the first producer to create hyphy style music, having produced songs such as Keak Da Sneak's "Super Hyphy", which established the term hyphy.
+An individual is said to "get hyphy" when they dance in an overstated, fast-paced and ridiculous manner, or if they get overly loud with other people.
 The phrase "to get hyphy" is similar to the southern phrase "to get crunk".
 Those who consider themselves part of the hyphy movement strive for this behavior.